wilkolbrzym-coder/Tachyon.JSON/README.md

     std::string first_feature = features_array.at(0).get<std::string>();
     std::cout << "First Feature: " << first_feature << std::endl;

-    // Access using get() for custom types or fundamental types with conversions if (j.at("price").is_number()) {
+    // Access using get() for fundamental types with conversions if (j.at("price").is_number()) {
         float price_float = j.at("price").get<float>(); // float from double
         int price_int = j.at("price").get<int>(); // int from double (truncation)